sws2apps/sws2apps-docs/organized/docs/faq/team.md

 ## Are you getting paid for the app?

-No, "There is more happiness in giving, than there is in receiving" 🙂
+No, "There is more happiness in giving, than there is in receiving." 🙂

 Most of us has full- or part-time jobs, as we're not getting paid from the Organized app in any way.
 All donations are used only to maintain the app and pay for servers, hosting, and software.